magnussolution/magnusbilling7/wiki/en/modules/callOnLine/callOnLine.rst

 Trunk
 -----

-| We did not write the description to this field.
+| Trunk that was used to complete the call.